caioperess/caioperess/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I graduated in computer science from UNIVEM.\
+🎓 &nbsp;I have a degree in Computer Science from UNIVEM.\
 🚀 &nbsp;Advancing to the next level.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/caioperess/caioperess/master/assets/Night-Coding.gif" align="right"/>